2011Palak/TASK2_bharatintern/README.md

-Blog Website for reading and writing posts - made using EJS, Node.js and MongoDB.
+Blog Website for reading and writing posts - made using EJS, Javascript, Node.js and MongoDB.